zyy-cn/darknet_interface/README.md

 $ chmod 777 *
 $ vim gcc.sh
 ```
-**Modify those variants listed on the top of gcc.sh according to your own environment**, and then:
+Modify those variants **listed on the top of gcc.sh** according to your own environment, and then:
 ```
 $ ./gcc.sh
 $ cd ..
 ```
 after do this you can get "libdetector.so" and "libdetector_c.so" in darknet_interface/lib.
 Note that your must compile and install OPENCV firstly if you want to use it.
-Furthermore, If you decide to use GPU and CUDNN on step 1, "IS_USE_GPU" and "IS_USE_CUDNN" must set to "1" correspondingly, and "0" if you don't.
+Furthermore, If you decide to use GPU and CUDNN on step 1, "IS_USE_GPU" and "IS_USE_CUDNN" must be set to "1" correspondingly, and "0" if you don't.

 #### step 3.
 Run demo
 you can run c++ demo by: